-When a child is born in Sweden, the maternity ward gathers information about the child and parents and sends a notification to the taxation authorities.
-If one of the parents is registered in the Registry, the taxation authorities will register the birth and give the child a unique personal identity number which gives access to the welfare system, inter alia.
-If the parents are not registered, the taxation authorities will ask for additional information from the parents before registering the child.
-Thereafter, the Tax authority will notify the Migration Agency, which then informs the parents that they must apply for a residence permit for their child.
+When a child is born in Sweden, the maternity ward gathers information about the child and parents and sends a notification to the Swedish Tax Agency .
+If one of the parents is registered in the Registry, the Tax Agency will register the birth and give the child a unique personal identity number which gives access to the welfare system, among others.515 If the parents are not registered, the Tax Agency will ask for additional information from the parents before registering the child.
+Thereafter, the Tax Agency will notify the Swedish Migration Agency, which will then inform the parents that they must apply for a residence permit for their child.516

-To register an existing marriage that took place outside Sweden, the taxation authorities have to be notified and evidence of the marriage submitted.
-If the Tax authority deems the marriage to be valid in Sweden, it is registered in the population register.
-Marriages that take place in Sweden require that the couple first go through a procedure with the taxation authorities to prove that there are no impediments to marriage (hindersprövning, such as marriages with underaged persons, polygamy, or marriages between siblings).
-A certificate from the taxation office has to be shown before any marriage ceremony.
-The person effecting the marriage ceremony must testify that a marriage took place and fill in the requisite form.
+To register an existing marriage that took place outside Sweden, the Swedish Tax Agency has to be notified and evidence of the marriage submitted.
+If the Tax Agency deems the marriage to be valid in Sweden, it is registered in the population register.
+Marriages that take place in Sweden require that the couple first go through a procedure with the Tax Agency to prove that there are no impediments to marriage ("hindersprövning", such as marriages with underaged persons, polygamy, or marriages between siblings).
+A certificate from the Swedish Tax Agency has to be shown before any marriage ceremony.
+The person effecting the marriage ceremony must testify that a marriage took place and fill in the requisite form.517

-Without civil registration, a person will have problems with: opening a bank account; working in Sweden; obtaining medical treatment; registering for social insurance.
-Civil registration is not necessary in order to attend Swedish language courses for a person who has a right to reside in Sweden.
+Without civil registration, a person may have problems with: opening a bank account; working in Sweden; obtaining medical treatment; registering for social insurance.
+Civil registration is not necessary in order to attend Swedish language courses for a person who has a right to reside in Sweden.518